Last Updated on 19th March 2026 by admin

 Max Depth: 706 meters (2,316 ft)

-Lake Malawi, also called Lake Nyasa, is a Lake in the Great Rift Valley in Africa and it is the third largest lake on the continent in terms of the surface area.
-It is the 8th largest fresh water lake in the world and 5th largest fresh water lake in terms of volume.
-It was initially described in European literature by Dr. David Livingstone in 1859, who whilst scanning through the lake was certain that it had long been known by the neighboring communities that live in harmony along the lake.
+Lake Malawi, also called Lake Nyasa, is a lake in the Great Rift Valley in Africa and it is the third-largest lake in Africa by surface area.
+It is the 8th largest freshwater lake in the world and 5th largest freshwater lake in terms of volume.
+It was initially described in European literature by Dr. David Livingstone in 1859, who, while exploring the lake, was certain that it had long been known by the neighboring communities that have lived along its shores for generations.

 It is a huge freshwater lake that covers an area of about 11,400 square miles and lies between Malawi, Mozambique and Tanzania.
 The palm trees, golden beaches and rolling hills surrounding the lake provide it with some of the most scenic natural sites in Africa.
-Outside its shores, Lake Malawi nurtures fertile tropical forests, wetlands, and savannas which abound with animals.
+Outside its shores, Lake Malawi nurtures fertile tropical forests, wetlands, and savannas which are rich in wildlife.

-This is because along its southern shores there is Lake Malawi National Park and the region is also home to a variety of animals, such as the hippopotamuses, Nile crocodiles, African fish eagles, vervet monkeys and many other animals that have flourished in this tropical paradise.
+Along its southern shores, there is Lake Malawi National Park and the region is also home to a variety of animals, such as the hippopotamus, Nile crocodiles, African fish eagles, vervet monkeys and many other animals that have flourished in this tropical paradise.

 7. Great Bear Lake